 We hung our primitive dried fruit garland in our homeschool room (in the pictures) and really enjoyed it all year.

-How To Make Homemade Garland
+How To Make Homemade Garland (Dried Orange Slice Garland)

 We make dried fruit garland as a quiet craft right before the holidays.
+(It’s such a nice dry fruit craft for the family to do together!)

 We’ve listed what we used for our homemade garland, but you can get creative and use anything you find in nature!

-We used natural twine for our diy pine garland with dried fruit, but you can use any color of (thick) string, twine, or yarn that matches your project.
+We used natural twine for our DIY pine garland with dried fruit, but you can use any color of (thick) string, twine, or yarn that matches your project.

 We didn’t use sugared fruit, but you can make frosted fruit garland, too, by sugaring them (especially if you are using cranberries).
 LEARN HOW TO SUGAR CRANBERRIES HERE